-R. Israel Zamosc (~1700 - 1772) published his novellae Nezah Yisrael on the Talmud in 1741 in Frankfort on the Oder.
+R. Israel Zamosc (~1700-1772) published his novellae Nezah Yisrael on the Talmud in 1741 in Frankfort on the Oder.
 He addressed the issue of the prayer direction in pages 52a - 52b about B. Berakhot 30b and he referred directly to Levush ha-Tekhelet.
-Although practically at the same time as R. Basilea, both rabbis were completely independent the one from the other and their reasoning was completely different.
+Although practically at the same time as R. Basilea, both rabbis were completely independent of each other and their reasoning too was completely different.